Objects in 25Live have two levels of security which determine how users can interact with them:

 Please note that assignment policy affects locations and resources only.
 Anyone who has permission to view an organization is able to attach it to events without requiring approval.
 If you wish to set up an alert that an organization has been using, consider using notification policy.

-There are five levels of assignment policy with the following permissions:
+There are five standard levels of assignment policy with the following permissions:

 - Assign, Unassign, Approve